Night of Champions (2010): Main event matches

 In the fifth match, Kane defended the World Heavyweight Championship against The Undertaker in a No Holds Barred match.
 At the start of the match, Undertaker attacked Kane on the entrance ramp, throwing Kane into a pillar on the entrance ramp.
 After brawling inside the ring, Kane threw the broadcast table cover at Undertaker.
 Undertaker performed a Clothesline on Kane, knocking Kane over the barricade into the timekeeper's area, and leapt over the barricade onto Kane.
 In the end, Undertaker delivered a Chokeslam to Kane for a near-fall.
 Undertaker attempted a Tombstone Piledriver on Kane but Kane countered into his own Tombstone Piledriver on Undertaker to retain the title.

 Later, a Tag Team Turmoil match for the WWE Tag Team Championship took place.
-Defending champions The Hart Dynasty (David Hart Smith and Tyson Kidd) and The Usos (Jimmy Uso and Jey Uso) began the match.
+Defending champions The Hart Dynasty (David Hart Smith and Tyson Kidd) and The Usos (Jey Uso and Jimmy Uso) began the match.
 The Hart Dynasty were eliminated after Kidd was pinned by Jey following a Superkick.
 Santino Marella and Vladimir Kozlov entered next.
 Santino and Kozlov were eliminated after Jimmy pinned Marella following a Samoan Drop.
 Evan Bourne and Mark Henry entered fourth.
 The Usos were eliminated after Bourne pinned Jimmy following an Air Bourne.
 Cody Rhodes and Drew McIntyre entered last.
-Rhodes performed a Cross Rhodes on Bourne to win the title.
+Rhodes performed a Cross Rhodes on Bourne to win the titles.

-In the main event, Sheamus defended the WWE Championship against Wade Barrett, Randy Orton, John Cena, Edge and Chris Jericho in a Six-pack challenge elimination match.
+In the main event, Sheamus defended the WWE Championship against Wade Barrett, Randy Orton, John Cena, Edge, and Chris Jericho in a six-pack challenge elimination match.
 Orton eliminated Jericho after an RKO.
 Cena eliminated Edge after an Attitude Adjustment.
 After interference by The Nexus, Barrett eliminated Cena after a Wasteland.
 The Nexus attacked Orton but Cena used a chair to attack The Nexus.
 Orton eliminated Barrett after an RKO.
 Sheamus executed a Brogue Kick on Orton for a near-fall.
 As Sheamus attempted a High Cross on Orton, Orton countered and pinned Sheamus after an RKO to win the title.

 Reception

-A sellout crowd of 13,851 people attended Night of Champions live at the Allstate Arena in Rosemont, Illinois.
+A sellout crowd of 13,851 people attended Night of Champions live at the venue.
+John Canton from TJR Wrestling praised the six-Pack Elimination Challenge for the WWE Championship calling it the best match from the event.

 Aftermath

 This was the final Night of Champions to feature the Women's Championship, as at this event, it was unified with the Divas Championship, which became briefly known as the Unified WWE Divas Championship, which subsequently became available to both brands.
-This would also be the final Night of Champions held during the first brand split, which ended in August 2011, just prior to the 2011 event.
+This would also be the final Night of Champions held during the first brand split, which ended in August 2011, just prior to the 2011 event, but it was reinstated in July 2016.
 Also in April 2011, the promotion ceased using its full name of World Wrestling Entertainment with the "WWE" name becoming an orphaned initialism.